VNAO-VFA-136-Knighthawks/vnao-vfa-136-knighthawks.github.io/content/en/operations/Joining VNAO/20 How to Join/_index.md

  - Where are you from, what time zone are you in?
  - Your experience level with DCS / the aircraft

 If you're welcome to join (rarely are people not welcome), and if you're ready, you'll be assigned the appropriate Discord roles.
-You will start your qualification process as a VT, which is a member of the VT Training Squadron.
-You'll have access to more Discord channels and our basic training materials.
+You will begin your qualification process as a VT, which is a member of a VT Training Squadron.
+You'll have access to additional Discord channels.
+You'll be enrolled in the training program.
+In preparation for your initial carrier qualification, you'll be given a curriculum to work through.

-## The Qualification Process
+## Carrier Qualification

-You'll be a VT for at least 30 days.
-During this time, we can get to know each other and see if VNAO is the right place for you.
-You will also want to prepare for your first Carrier Qualification (CQ) event that we hold each month.
-After passing the CQ, you'll become a member of one of VNAO's squadrons.
+Each month, we hold a carrier qualification event where VTs can show that they are ready to take the next step.
 During the qualification sortie the following requirements must be met:

 - Cold start your aircraft from the ramp
 - Navigate to an assigned waypoint